Our application and review process

 - We understand the need to develop new ideas where such support may be limited, and therefore we provide innovation grants to cover such possibilities.

-Applications will be subject to peer review involving members of our Research Grants Committee (RGC) and external reviewers.
+Applications will be subject to peer review involving members of our Research Grants Committee (RGC) and Lay Advisory Group (LAG) and both scientific and lay external reviewers.

 Reviewers will submit their reviews on the online grants management system.